 I’m also working on new prints and working with more retailers.
 I’m in a good place now where I can allow aspects of the business to grow organically without frantically trying so hard.
 I continue to ship to more customers around the world and feel very confident preparing for the holidays, 2020, and beyond.

-If you’re considering outsourcing fulfillment, try to visualize where you want your company to go.
+If you’re considering outsourcing fulfilment, try to visualise where you want your company to go.
 Is your time well spent packing boxes?
 Most likely not.
 I highly recommend ShipBob to anybody who is running an online business.

 Looking for a 3PL to ship orders for you?

-Learn more about ShipBob’s ecommerce fulfillment services and technology to see how you can scale your business today.
+Learn more about ShipBob’s ecommerce fulfilment services and technology to see how you can scale your business today.